icecube/icetray-public/tableio/resources/docs/container_converter.rst

 I3MapOMKeyVectorConverter.

 .. note::
-    I3MapConverter has a parameter bookGeometry in its constructor that defaults to false and allows users to bookGeometry together with the data in the map.
+    I3MapConverter has parameters bookGeometry and bookToParticle (you name the particle) in its constructor, that allow users to book X/Y/Z coordinates or perpendicular/longitunal distances to a particle track/vertex, together with the data in the map.
+    They default to not booking these things (bookGeometry=false, and bookToParticle="").
     To make this option available in python, use the I3_MAP_CONVERTER_EXPORT or I3_MAP_CONVERTER_EXPORT_DEFAULT macros instead of I3CONVERTER_EXPORT or
     I3CONVERTER_EXPORT_DEFAULT.